!

 Inimitably his version of a Renaissance man,

-With tools of their discipline…until they came to life.
+Using tools of their discipline…until they came to life.

 !